eBay/skin/CONTRIBUTING.md

 ## Scripts

-The following scripts are available via npm or yarn:
+The following scripts are available via npm:

-* `yarn start` - Runs a build and starts local BrowserSync server on port 3000
+* `npm start` - Runs a build and starts local BrowserSync server on port 3000
-* `yarn test` - Runs a build and lints CSS and LESS files
+* `npm test` - Runs a build and lints CSS and LESS files
-* `yarn build` - Runs a build only (no server)
+* `npm run build` - Runs a build only (no server)

 ## Icon Creation